goldmundchen/blog/_posts/2022-05-20-a-time-before-machine-2.md

 ---

 Society has nothing I want———<br>
-And whether that's boon or bane———<br>
+And whether that's boon or bane<br>
-I have zero interest in money,<br>
+———I have zero interest in money,<br>
 Pleasure, respect or fame.<br>
 <p>
 I don't want that pathetic thing,<br>